Artist Adventure Series, No. 6

 The Torrey Pines Adventure

 Since you have read this far, it is perhaps not surprising that I can turn a safe, family-rated hike into a crazy adventure.
 Last week I went hiking in Torrey Pines, to capture some scenery to paint for my Coastal Show.
-I took my brother Chris with me.
+I took my brother Chris with me (the one from the Grand Canyon trip.)
 Running a bit of a tight schedule, we got there exactly 2 hours before sunset.
 I knew this would be the most beautiful lighting for the gold-colored cliffs of Torrey Pines.
 After our last over-packed adventure into the Grand Canyon, we were determined to under-pack with a vengeance, and we brought with us a single daypack with a few bottles of water and some snacks.

 We paid our visitor’s fee and drove up the sedate drive to the top of the cliffs, surrounded by mighty coastal pines.
 We took the Beach trail down to the ocean.
 There weren’t many people about, since it was the middle of the week, and I felt somewhat like I was out in the wilderness, although the ropes lining the trail and frequent signs telling me not to pick the daisies made me feel rather like I was on a class field trip.
 I wanted some sort of adventure, and, although crossing the orange danger tape that led off to Broken Hill Trail was tempting (the recent rains had damaged the trail), I decided to be a good citizen and stay on the main path.

 We made it down to the beach, and it certainly was beautiful.
 The weather in San Diego is amazing: moderate and warm, but not too warm.
 My brother and I walked away from the people to a little walkway carved out of an outcropping rock.
-After clambering over and rounding the bend, I was delighted to find ourselves in a completed deserted section of the beach!
-Gorgeous red rocks lumbered into the ocean, surrounded by peach-white sand that was untouched by footprints.
+After clambering over and rounding the bend, we were delighted to find ourselves in a completely deserted section of the beach!
+Gorgeous orange rocks lumbered into the ocean, surrounded by peach-white sand that was untouched by footprints.

 As we walked along the cove, I snapped photos of the changing cliff faces and glistening water catching the late afternoon light.
 It was still amazing to me that there weren’t any other people around.
-After about an hour, we were debating turning back, but I never hike the same path back if I can help it, and I was certain that the cliff face about a mile away was the same one I had visited years ago.
+After about an hour, we debated turning back, but I never hike the same path back if I can help it, and I was certain that the cliff face about a mile away was the same one I had visited years ago.
 I was fairly certain there was a trail leading up the steep cliff, and we could hike up it, and then loop back around to our car.
-We had a deadline of 7pm (which was the same time the sun was scheduled to set.)
+We had a deadline of 7pm before our car would be towed out of the state park parking lot (which was the same time the sun was scheduled to set.)
 I felt confident we would make our target, and we decided to push on.

 In the distance, I started to see tiny dots moving, and I told Chris excitedly, “See, those people must have come down the trail from that other cliff!”
 One dot neared us, and I could vaguely tell it was wearing either very flesh-colored pants, or none at all.
 I told my brother, “That guy isn’t wearing any clothes,” joking, and yet rather surprised when, 10 minutes later, a nude man was indeed standing before us.
 I grew up in Los Angeles and have seen my sights, but I was still surprised to find such casual nudity so close to a big city.
 Still, he was very helpful in pointing out where on the distant cliff the trail was.
 After passing several more nudes, I realized there was possibly a reason why that part of the beach had been so deserted.
 Thankfully for his directions, we did find the trail, exactly where he had indicated, which was the tiniest sliver on the side of the mountain.
 I would have surely walked right by it, none the wiser, and ended up in La Jolla.
 We climbed up the cliff, and found ourselves next to Torrey Pines golf course and back to civilization.
 The map said we were an hour-and-half hike from our car, so we did what civilized people do, and called ourselves an Uber.
 We made it back to the park 1 minute after 7pm, and I still got the glorious “sunset over the ocean” money shot I had been hoping for.